Anything But Conservative: 2015 Federal elections

-Campaign

-There has been a grass-root campaign for strategic voting in the 2015 federal elections to prevent another Conservative government after a decade in power.
-Several websites were set up to help voters in voting strategically and deciding if a particular candidate has any chance of winning the seat in their riding.

-Thousands of grass-root volunteers knocked on doors to ask Canadians to vote strategically in key ridings.

-The leadership of Unifor, Canada's second largest union, has called on its members to vote strategically.
+During the 2015 federal elections, it is claimed by the ABC Campaign that thousands of grassroots volunteers knocked on doors to ask Canadians to vote strategically in key ridings.
+The leadership of Unifor, Canada's second-largest union, has called on its members to vote strategically.
 The leadership of CUPE, Canada's largest union, supports NDP and is opposed to strategic voting.

-Legacy

-The campaign was a success.
-Many NDP voters strategically voted for the Liberals which led to the Liberals winning a strong majority of 184 and the Conservatives losing 60 seats.
-According to Éric Grenier "With the Conservatives performing only slightly below expectations in the seat count, these surprise wins came largely at the expense of the NDP in some of their most secure ridings, as the Liberals' momentum swept up strategic voters to carry them over the majority threshold."
-Post election polls show that roughly one third of the votes for the Liberal party candidates were cast strategically to prevent another Conservative government.
-Strategic voting negatively affected NDP in Quebec and Ontario but helped them win seats in British Columbia and Alberta.
-44 per cent of NDP voters in British Columbia and 40 per cent in Alberta said that they were voting strategically for NDP.
+The Liberals won a majority of 184, and the Conservatives lost 60 seats.
+According to Éric Grenier, "with the Conservatives performing only slightly below expectations in the seat count, these surprise wins came largely at the expense of the NDP in some of their most secure ridings, as the Liberals' momentum swept up strategic voters to carry them over the majority threshold."
+Post-election polls show that roughly one-third of the votes for the Liberal Party candidates were cast strategically to prevent another Conservative government.
+Strategic voting negatively affected the NDP in Quebec and Ontario but helped them win seats in British Columbia and Alberta.
+44 percent of NDP voters in British Columbia and 40 percent in Alberta said that they were voting strategically for NDP.